The Master and the Daleks are the Doctors two most iconic enemies.

 So which one is the Doctors true nemesis?
 Well that’s what we’ll be looking at in this article by assessing who has had more battles with the Doctor and looking at who has inflicted more pain on him.

 1/ Who Is The Most Recurring

 In the Classic Who the Master appeared in more stories than the Daleks despite the Daleks appearing first.
 The Daleks appeared in 19 stories, whilst the Master appeared in 21.
-Thus in Classic Who the Master is technically the main villain.
+In Classic Who the Master is technically the main villain.
 However in New Who the Daleks have obviously appeared the most in 18 episodes overall with the Master having only appeared in 11 episodes to date.
 Thanks to New Who Skaro’s finest have taken the lead for the most amount of appearances overall.
 Also if one where to take spin off material into account, comic strips, books and audio stories the Daleks have appeared far more times in all of those mediums too.
 So the Daleks definitely win this round.

 Daleks 1/ The Master 0

 2/ Who Has Caused The Doctor The Most Grief

 A good way to tell who a heroes arch enemy is is to look at who has inflicted the most pain on the hero.

 Well first lets take a look at what the Master has done to the dear old Doc over the years shall we

-- In “The Keeper of Traken he murders the father and the stepmother of the Doctors new companion Nyssa and worse he uses his corpse as his new body which serves as a constant painful reminder of the doctors failure to save him and later by extension the entire world of Traken itself.
+- In “The Keeper of Traken he murders the father and the stepmother of the Doctors new companion Nyssa and worse he uses his corpse as his new body which serves as a constant painful reminder of the doctors failure to save him and by extension.
+The entire world of Traken itself.